Dallas-College-LMIC/lodes-dataset-construction/README.md

 6. Download, unzip, and load all data into Spatialite.

 ## Support
-Contact cgilchriest@dallascollege.edu
+Contact cgilchriest@dallascollege.edu or lmic@dallascollege.edu

 ## Roadmap
-Analysis functions.
+- More complex analysis functions for college-specific applications
+- Visualization functions

 ## Authors and acknowledgment
-Show your appreciation to those who have contributed to the project.
+Developed by Camille Gilchriest while at Dallas College LMIC, Fall 2022.
+Code uploaded Spring 2024.
+Siginificant revision and organization support from Ammar Nanjiani.

 ## Project status
-This project is in progress, with occasional development as of 3/5/2024.
+This project is in progress.